-The TRRP chemical-specific PCL approaches for dioxins/furans and dioxin-like PCBs need to be revised to reflect updated information on dioxin toxicity and address appropriate updates to the WHO TEFs for dioxins/furans and dioxin-like PCBs.
-Updating the rule will also provide TCEQ with the flexibility needed to evaluate and adopt more recent TEFs that have been derived since the TRRP rule was first adopted in 1999.
+The TRRP chemical-specific PCL approaches for dioxins/furans and dioxin-like PCBs are being revised in this rulemaking adoption to reflect updated information on dioxin toxicity and address appropriate updates to the WHO TEFs for dioxins/furans and dioxin-like PCBs.
+Adoption of the rule also provides TCEQ with the flexibility needed to evaluate and adopt more recent TEFs that have been derived since the TRRP rule was first adopted in 1999.